LukeGrahamLandry/franca/devlog.md

 - is_wrongly_illegal_instruction only helps when the previous memory was 0, not when its a valid brk because that's sigtrap instead of sigill. questionable choice to add that to the signal handler.

+rv
+- only forward jal replaces 9670/11971 of the `jalr ra` in the compiler. ->bytes of code: 1258372

 ## (Sep 13)